 - Reload the index files: Blob automatically reloads index files when they change (e.g. as a result of an incremental check for content updates).
-However, sometimes this may fail if too many background processes are accessing or updating the index files.
-To manually re-load the index files for a Data Source, select it, right click on it to see its menu and click on “Show Details”.
+Sometimes this may fail if too many background processes are accessing or updating the index files.
+To manually re-load the index files for a Data Source, select it in the left panel, right click on it to see its menu and click on “Show Details”.

 Note that this will fix the problem only if the index files were up-to-date but just not loaded into Blob.

-- Make sure incremental content checks are enabled and working: Blob will not check for new or modified content at a Data Source unless this is enabled.
-Make sure this is enabled – see “How often are my Data Sources indexed?”.
-Also make sure that Blob’s attempts to check for content updates are actually succeeding.
-You should be able to see if Blob is running into persistent errors by checking the detailed error log as described in “How can I view the errors encountered while trying to access a Data Source?”.
+- Make sure periodic re-indexing is enabled and working: Blob will not check for new or modified content at a Data Source unless this is enabled.
+See “How often are my Data Sources indexed?”.
+To make sure that Blob’s attempts to check for content updates are actually succeeding, see “How can I view the errors encountered while trying to access a Data Source?”.

 - Remove and add the Data Source again: this is an extreme step and you should do this only if nothing else works, since it will re-index the entire Data Source again!
 To remove a Data Source from Blob, select it, right-click on it to see its menu and click on the “Remove” menu choice.
 To add back the Data Source, see “How do I tell Blob to index a Data Source?”.